 Like you, I will be very interested in what the last several months of review uncovers in Arizona.
 I haven’t seen the report, but I have an idea of what it will contain.
 It will be a long and very detailed report.
 Yet, as important as those details will be, I want to take a step back and reflect a moment on what we all already know about cheating in the 2020 presidential election.

 You don’t need an audit to know that some of the most visible and prominent members of our government are publicly committed to rigged elections today.
-In the 2020 presidential election, millions of Americans saw with unmistakable clarity the level of contempt that many in our government have for the will of America’s voters.
+If 2020 revealed anything to the American people, it revealed, with unmistakable clarity, the level of contempt that many in our government have for the will of America’s voters.
 Gone was the pretext of all candidates and parties being committed to fair elections and honoring the outcomes of those elections.

-In truth, there hasn’t been a Republican president elected this century whose electoral votes were not challenged by at least some Democrat members of Congress.
-Challenging the election of Republican presidents has now become tradition.
-Challenges to Democrat presidents are now met with cries of insurrection and treason.
+In truth, there hasn’t been a Republican president elected this century whose electoral votes were not formally challenged by at least some Democrat members of Congress.
+Challenging the election of Republican presidents has now become tradition, while challenges to Democrat presidents are now met with cries of insurrection and treason.

-But the two camps I am speaking of do not fall so neatly along party lines.
-There are members of both parties who are committed to honoring elections, but only when an election goes their way.
+But the two camps I am speaking of do not always fall so neatly along party lines.
+There are members of both parties who are committed to honoring elections—as long as an election goes their way.
 A great example in my own party is Lisa Murkowski.
 In 2010, she pledged publicly to honor the results of the Republican primary election and not to run against the Republican nominee if she lost.
 But that was because she hoped to be the Republican nominee.
 After she lost the primary, she decided the results should be set aside.
 Murkowski’s case is particularly telling because there were no allegations of fraud that benefited her opponent in the primary.
 She just wanted a do-over.

 Some Americans are committed to honoring the results of fair elections.
 Some aren’t.
 And some in the latter camp are currently leading our government; my senator, Lisa Murkowski, among them.

 Americans are now living with the knowledge of these two camps, and confronted with the unavoidable challenge of what to do about it.
-And some Americans are really struggling with what to do.
+There are no easy answers today.

 Given, some are still in denial, but the case is easily made.

-With less than a year left in the 2020 presidential campaign, 229 members of Congress attempted to prohibit the leading Republican candidate for president from participating in the 2020 presidential election.
+With less than a year left in the 2020 presidential campaign, 229 members of Congress voted to prohibit the leading Republican candidate for president from participating in the 2020 presidential election.
 The roll call votes are here and here.
-Imagine a country where those in power attempt to legally block voters from being able to vote for their greatest political rival in the election only months away.
+Imagine a country where those in power attempted to use the power of government to exclude their greatest political rival from participating in the election that was only months away.
 That country is America.
 It happened.
 They didn’t even try to hide it.

-Whether you believed that Donald Trump was the best president and were planning to vote for him to serve four more years, or the worst president of all time, and would never consider voting for anyone with the name Trump, makes no difference on this point.
-Prominent members of our federal government voted to deny you your right to vote for Donald Trump when they voted to prevent the leading Republican candidate from running for office in the 2020 presidential election.
+Whether you believed that Donald Trump was the best president ever to sit in the Oval Office, and were planning to vote for him to serve four more years, or the worst president ever, and wouldn’t vote for Trump even if your life depended on it, makes no difference on this point.
+Prominent members of our federal government voted publicly to deny you your right to vote for (or against) Donald Trump when they voted to prevent the leading Republican presidential candidate from participating in the 2020 presidential election.

-But perhaps that was an accident.
-Perhaps when they declared that “President Trump thus warrants…disqualification to hold and enjoy any office” they weren’t thinking about the fact that he was, at that time, a leading candidate for president in the 2020 election.
+But perhaps that first time was an accident.
+Perhaps when they voted to officially declare that “President Trump thus warrants…disqualification to hold and enjoy any office” they had forgotten that he was, at that time, a leading candidate for president in the 2020 election.
+But if so, then why did they try to do it a second time?

-Of course, the effort to bar Trump from federal office failed in the senate last year, and Donald Trump went on to garner a substantial number of votes in the 2020 election.
+The effort last year to bar Trump from running for federal office failed in the senate on a vote of 48 to 52.
+After that effort failed, Donald Trump went on to garner a substantial number of votes in the 2020 election.
 Setting aside whatever discrepancies may have been uncovered in the Arizona audit, let’s just use the government’s own official numbers for a moment.
 According to CNN, Donald Trump received 74,224,319 total votes out of 155,508,985 votes cast, leaving him 37 electoral votes shy of tying Joe Biden for the presidency.

 In other words, using the official numbers reported by CNN, the difference in the election was 42,918 votes out of 155,508,985 votes cast.